Starfish-develop/Starfish/README.md

 5188.84 is Ca II, present in Kurucz, missing in PHOENIX

 Tricky PHOENIX output.
 Order 24 has the problem of giving substantially lower logg, bumping up against 3.5.
 It seems like the multiple order sampling leaves a bi-modal distribution of parameter space, thanks to the strong iron lines in order 24 (that are somehow incorrect).
+I think in this case, in particular, some large opacity sources are present in the model that shouldn't be there, generating large, positive residuals, which drive the fit towards lower metallicity.
+Labelling these as regions should really help.
+In fact, getting order 24 to behave might be a very good test case for the regions.

 # Stellar parameter papers